Superfluid $^4$He as a rigorous test bench for different damping models in nanoelectromechanical resonators: Theory

-where $Q_p$ and $Q_r$ are the phonon and roton scattering efficiencies, $ A_p = \int_{A} \dot{x}(y,z)/ \dot{x}_0 dy dz $ is the velocity-normalized area of the device projected to the plane normal to the velocity, \mbox{ $ k_0(\rho_{\rm He}) $ } is the roton wavenumber and \mbox{ $\Delta_r (\rho_{\rm He}, T) $ } is the roton gap \cite{Brooks1977}.
-We neglect the weak temperature dependence of the roton gap, and use the value at the zero-temperature limit.
-The above expressions were originally derived for a sphere, where the scattering efficiencies are expected to be of the order of one \cite{Jager1995,Niemetz2004}.
-Deviation from these can arise due to different shape of the device and different scattering conditions on the device surface (specular or diffuse).
+Scattering efficiencies close to unity were found for the microspheres studied in Refs. \cite{Jager1995,Niemetz2004}.
+Deviation from these values in our devices can arise e.g. due to different shape of the device and different scattering conditions on the device surface (specular or diffuse).

+Damping due to $^3$He impurities in the suprefluid $^4$He can be treated in a similar manner as damping from quasiparticles \cite{Rayfield1964}.
+The number of $^3$He atoms per unit volume is small, and Maxwell-Boltzmann statistics with the dispersion relation \mbox{$\epsilon_3 = p^2/(2m_3)$} and average velocity \mbox{$v_3 = \sqrt{2 k_B T / \pi m_3}$} is assumed.
+Here $m_3$ is the effective mass of $^3$He particles in superfluid $^4$He, which is approximately 2.4 times the bare atom mass \cite{Yorozu1993}.
+The contribution to the damping rate from $^3$He impurities is

+where $\rho_3 $ is the mass density of $^3$He atoms.
+Notably, this contribution has the same functional form on temperature as TTLS damping in 1D devices, Eq.~(\ref{eq:dfTTLS1D}).
+Assuming $^3$He/$^4$He ratio 1 ppm \cite{Wakita1983}, and $Q_3=1$, we find that the damping predicted by Eq. (\ref{eq:df3}) contributes approximately 2\% increase in the damping at low temperatures, where the major contribution to the damping is given by Eq.~(\ref{eq:dfTTLS1D}).